certifiedbice/Employer-Technical-Challenges/README.md

 **Make Motion More Natural Using a Bezier Curve**
 - I did not struggle with this module.

+### Applied Accessibility

+**Introduction to the Applied Accessibility Challenges**
+- I did not struggle with this module.

+**Add a Text Alternative to Images for Visually Impaired Accessibility**
+- I did not struggle with this module.

+**Know When Alt Text Should be Left Blank**
+- I did not struggle with this module.

+**Use Headings to Show Hierarchical Relationships of Content**
+- I did not struggle with this module.

+**Jump Straight to the Content Using the main Element**
+- I did not struggle with this module.

+**Wrap Content in the article Element**
+- I did not struggle with this module.

+**Make Screen Reader Navigation Easier with the header Landmark**
+- I did not struggle with this module.

+**Make Screen Reader Navigation Easier with the nav Landmark**
+- I did not struggle with this module.

+**Make Screen Reader Navigation Easier with the footer Landmark**
+- I did not struggle with this module.

+**Improve Accessibility of Audio Content with the audio Element**
+- I did not struggle with this module.

+**Improve Chart Accessibility with the figure Element**
+- I did not struggle with this module.

+**Improve Form Field Accessibility with the label Element**
+- I did not struggle with this module.

+**Wrap Radio Buttons in a fieldset Element for Better Accessibility**
+- I did not struggle with this module.

+**Add an Accessible Date Picker**
+- I did not struggle with this module.

+**Standardize Times with the HTML5 datetime Attribute**
+- I did not struggle with this module.

+**Make Elements Only Visible to a Screen Reader by Using Custom CSS**
+- I did not struggle with this module.

+**Improve Readability with High Contrast Text**
+- I did not struggle with this module.

+**Avoid Colorblindness Issues by Using Sufficient Contrast**
+- I did not struggle with this module.

+**Avoid Colorblindness Issues by Carefully Choosing Colors that Convey Information**
+- I did not struggle with this module.

+**Give Links Meaning by Using Descriptive Link Text**
+- I did not struggle with this module.

+**Make Links Navigable with HTML Access Keys**
+- I did not struggle with this module.

+**Use tabindex to Add Keyboard Focus to an Element**
+- I did not struggle with this module.

+**Use tabindex to Specify the Order of Keyboard Focus for Several Elements**
+- I did not struggle with this module.

 ## Javascript Algorithms and Data Structures Certification (300 hours)